MILAVIA - MILITARY AVIATION

 picture courtesy of ?

-Russia preferred the jump-ramp over catapults
+Russia uses the jump-ramp instead of catapults

 picture courtesy of Sukhoi.org